Import data

 Data models are saved at the project level and can be reused across different instances.

-For more information on the Data Importer, including supported file formats and advanced mapping options, see the Neo4j Aura Import documentation.
+For more information on the Import tool, including supported file formats and advanced mapping options, see the Neo4j Aura Import documentation.

 In the next lesson, you’ll write Cypher queries to find movie recommendations by traversing the relationships you just created.